September 2016 —current | United States Sports Academy | Daphne, AL

-- Serve on doctoral dissertation committees
+- Chair and serve on doctoral dissertation committees

 The United States Sports Academy is an independent, non-profit, accredited, special mission sports university created to serve the nation and the world with programs in instruction, research, and service.
 The role of the Academy is to prepare men and women for careers in the profession of sports.